This post covers the best things to do in Boston in April, updated for 2023.

-Boston tends to attract some of the best musicals and plays in the world, including new off-Broadway or traveling Broadway musicals as well as classic plays.
+Boston attracts some of the best musicals and plays in the world, including new off-Broadway or traveling Broadway musicals as well as classic plays.

-You'll also have an opportunity to catch the Blue Man Group at the Charles Playhouse all month long from April 1st - 30th.
+You'll also have an opportunity to catch the Blue Man Group at the Charles Playhouse all month long.

 Check this list to see more theatrical shows in Boston this April.